relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ![](media/user_documentation/RuleGeneratorSavedSearches.png)

-3. After rule generators evaluation, all enabled rules are executed.
-Rules created by rule generator work the same as regular rules but after the rule generator's rule is matched with documents, those documents are also linked with RDO for which the rule was created.
+3. After Rule Generators evaluation, all enabled Rules are executed.
+Rules created by Rule Generator work the same as a regular Rules, but after the Rule Generator's rule is matched with Documents, those Documents are also linked with the RDO for which the Rule was created on the `Relational Field on Document` field selected when creating the Rule Generator.

 ![](media/user_documentation/RuleGeneratorRDORuleAndDocuments.png)

 ### Rule Generator Limitations

-1. `Enabled Rules Limit` - a setting in Rule Evaluation task which speacifies maximum number of enabled rules in the workspace.
-If there are more rules enabled, Rule 				     Evaluation Task errors and no rules/rule generators are executed; by default set to 100.
+1. `Enabled Rules Limit` - a setting in Rule Evaluation task which specifies the maximum number of enabled Rules in the workspace.
+If there are more Rules enabled than this specified limit, the Rule Evaluation Task errors and no Rules or Rule generators are executed.
+This is set to 100 by default to reduce strain on the system.
-2. `Disable Active Rule Generators` - a setting which prevents all enabled rule generators in workspace from executing when set to true; by default set to false.
+2. `Disable Active Rule Generators` - a setting which prevents all Rule Generators (enabled or disabled) within a workspace from executing when set to true; by default set to false.
+This can be treated as a fail switch.

 ![](media/user_documentation/RuleGeneratorRuleEvaluationTaskSettings.png)